mikaelbr/awesome-es2015-proxy/README.md

 - [known](https://github.com/sindresorhus/known): Allow only access to known object properties using ES2015 Proxy
 - [iSeries](https://github.com/anywhichway/iSeries): A set of modules that use Proxy to extend and enhance your existing JavaScript classes.
 - [proxy-observe](https://github.com/anywhichway/proxy-observe): A Proxy based implementation of Object.observe
+- [Experimental Safe JavaScript Navigation ](https://gist.github.com/dakaraphi/6a87168db66fd8f032d2): The purpose of this function is to provide a way to avoid deep nested conditionals when traversing a hierarchy of objects

 ## Meta-programming in general